Bijman/srb2bld/README.md

 8. If you choose branch other than default, configuration directory's name will be changed, for example ".srb2" will become ".srb2udmf", if "udmf" was chosen.
 Still remember to make backup of configuration/save files, before upgrading to next release of SRB2/SRB2Kart build, if you chose default branch or kept previously chosen different branch.

+9. If you have error "invalid file system type on '/sys/fs/cgroup'", while running script, issue could be with not running cgroups service "sudo systemctl enable cgconfig && sudo systemctl start cgconfig" or "sudo systemctl enable cgmanager && sudo systemctl start cgmanager" or "sudo rc-update add cgroups && sudo rc-service cgroups start" and reboot system.

+10. If you receive permission issues or errors related to /etc/subuid, /etc/subgid, UID and GID, please check if you have set UIDs/GIDs for user in path /etc/subuid and /etc/subgid.
+For example "testuser:231072:65536" will assign 65,536 subordinate UIDs/GIDs (231072-296607) to user called "testuser", so configure to user you are logged to.
+If you still have permission errors, increase range for user you are logged to in files /etc/subuid and /etc/subgid, for example "testuser:231072:200000".
+Additionally, if you have podman installed, enter "podman system migrate".

+11. If you get "unhandled exception" when running Ultimate Zone Builder, uninstall mono in your system.

-9. In order to compile and install custom SRB2/SRB2Kart build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:
+12. In order to compile and install custom SRB2/SRB2Kart build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:

-    - SRB2GITPATH - path to local or remote repository,
+    - SRB2BLDGITPATH - path to local or remote repository,

-    - SRB2GITVER - chosen branch to download build from remote repository,
+    - SRB2BLDGITVER - chosen branch to download build from remote repository,

-    - SRB2ASSETPATH - path to assets from local or remote path (supported links/paths:
+    - SRB2BLDASSETPATH - path to assets from local or remote path (supported links/paths:
         - websites with direct link to file, for example, "https://github.com/STJr/SRB2/releases/download/SRB2_release_2.2.10/SRB2-v2210-Full.zip",
         - mega.nz,
         - drive.google.com,